vittoriofortino84/EDTOX/README.md

 # 1. Preparation of the MIES, pathways and training benchmark set

 ## 1_1_MIEs_from_CTD.R
-- Preparation of a binary data matrix of molecular initiating events (MIEs) from compound-gene interactions in CTD.
+- Preparation of a binary data matrix for molecular initiating events (MIEs) from compound-gene interactions in CTD.
 The interactions subtypes related to metabolism were grouped as metabolism and the interaction types related to transport are grouped as transport.
 - Performing multiple correspondence analysis on the resulting matrix uisng FactoMineR and factoextra.
 - Selection of reaction,binding,activity,expression,metabolic processing as the more distant types of the interaction based on the plot of MCA.